tylerbrazier/notes/advice.md

 don't even know it's a problem and they have no chance to correct it.
 That's not fair to the other person and it only sits there and pokes you like a thorn in your side.
 Just like if I have a piece of food on my face, I'd rather if someone told me about it than let it sit there.
+The exception to this is comments on her looks.
+Never tell a woman she's too heavy.
+In any way.
+Ever.

 Try not to be intolerant of things or people (e.g. inefficient stoplights or crappy software for me).
 Intolerance just makes for a unopened mind and helps